 Experimentally, further insight into the evolution of the FS can be obtained by Hall effect measurements.
 The isothermal Hall resistivity $\rho_{xy}(B)$ for selected $T$ is presented in the inset of Fig.~\ref{fig:hall} and indicates hole-dominated transport.
 Importantly, beyond 12 T all curves coincide pointing towards a field-driven suppression of the local Kondo effect.
-This suppression is a continuous process and likely accounts for the maximum in the effective carrier concentration, $1/R_\mathrm{H} = 1 / \frac{d \varrho_{xy}}{dB}$, at around 6 T and lowest temperatures via the hybridization of conduction and 4$f$ electrons.
-For $T>0.2$\,K an anomalous contribution \cite{coleman_1985} to $R_\mathrm{H}$ comes into play ({\it cf.} also \cite{paschen}) such that $1/R_H$ no longer tracks the carrier concentration.
-Qualitatively, the transitions at $B_1$, $B_2$ and $B_3$ are observed as extrema in $R_\mathrm{H}(B)$ although---quantitatively---at slightly different fields.
-The latter might be caused by the complex nature of the Hall effect \cite{nair_2012} ({\it e.g.} multiple bands) or the different current alignment $j \perp B$ ($j || B$ for all other measurements).
+This is a continuous process and likely accounts for the maximum in the effective carrier concentration, $1/R_\mathrm{H} = 1 / \frac{d \varrho_{xy}}{dB}$, at around 6 T and lowest temperatures via the hybridization of conduction and 4$f$ electrons.
+For $T>0.2$\,K an anomalous contribution to $R_\mathrm{H}$ comes into play (\cite{coleman_1985, paschen}) such that $1/R_H$ no longer tracks the carrier concentration.
+The transitions at $B_1$, $B_2$ and $B_3$ appear also in the transverse magnetoresistance ($j \perp B$, not shown) measured on sample \#3 with the same signatures as in the longitudinal magnetoresistance (Fig.~\ref{fig:1}(a)).
+However, the extrema in $R_H(B)$ simultaneously measured on sample \#3 are at slightly different fields.
+The latter might be caused by the complex nature of the Hall effect \cite{nair_2012} ({\it e.g.} multiple bands).

-In conclusion, we showed that the thermopower is an excellent tool to reveal field induced changes in the FS of a correlated metal, hardly detectable by any other probe.
+In conclusion, we showed that the thermopower is particularly suitable for revealing field induced changes in the FS of a correlated metal, hardly detectable by any other probe.
 In \ybrhsi, we find three successive transitions, which were identified as Lifshitz transitions by a comparison with predictions from detailed RB calculations.
-This implies, that the unusual high-field properties of \ybrhsi~arise from the interplay of (a) the symmetry of the CEF ground state (g-factor, anisotropic hybridization), (b) the suppression of the local Kondo effect (reduced effective mass, field-dependent Sommerfeld-Wilson ratio) and (c) the coherence effects due to the periodicity of the lattice (van-Hove singularities, Lifshitz transitions).
+This implies, that the unusual high-field properties of \ybrhsi~arise from the interplay of (a) the symmetry of the CEF ground state ($g$ factor, anisotropic hybridization), (b) the suppression of the local Kondo effect (reduced effective mass, field-dependent Sommerfeld-Wilson ratio) and (c) the coherence effects due to the periodicity of the lattice (van Hove singularities, Lifshitz transitions).
 The excellent agreement between our experimental results and our RB calculations demonstrates that RB calculations are a very suitable approach to describe quasiparticles in the Kondo lattice.